vyperlang/titanoboa/docs/source/api.rst

 Titanoboa (also called boa) is a Vyper interpreter with pretty tracebacks, forking, debugging features and more!
 Titanoboa's goal is to provide a modern, advanced and integrated development experience for vyper users.

-Unlike foundry, Titanoboa is not just a framework, but a library that can be used in any python environment.
-It is designed to be used in jupyter notebooks, Python scripts, or tests (any Python testing framework is compatible) to provide a seamless experience and give the illusion that python and vyper are the same language.
+Titanoboa is not just a framework, but a library that can be used in any Python environment.
+It is designed to be used in jupyter notebooks, Python scripts, or tests (any Python testing framework is compatible) to provide a seamless experience and as little context-switching overhead as possible between Python and Vyper..

 Architecture
 ------------